 Georges Claude may have ended his life in disgrace, but his inventions have certainly made life better for millions of people.
 Chances are pretty good that you see a neon light every time you leave your house!

-Questions for Students (and others): Did you ever hear of Georges Claude?
+Question for students (and subscribers): Did you ever hear of Georges Claude?
 Do you personally own any neon lighting signs in your own house?
 Should French collaborators have been prosecuted and jailed after World War II?
 Have you ever seen a car or truck with the neon lights underneath that make the vehicle appear to be floating on light?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!